simonNozaki/ResultT/readme.md

 }
 ```

-On the way to get tthe raw value, we can insert some intermediate processes by `onSucess` or `onFailure`.
+On the way to get the raw value, we can insert some intermediate processes by `onSucess` or `onFailure`.

 ### Folding, mapping result
 The process wrapped `Resultt` can fold or map another value or `Resultt` .